circus-tent/circus/docs/source/configuration.rst

         be passed the constructor when creating an instance of the class defined in **stdout_stream.class**.

+    **close_child_stdout**
+        If set to True, the sdout file descriptor of each process will be closed after the fork.
+Defaults to False.

+    **close_child_stderr**
+        If set to True, the sderr file descriptor of each process will be closed after the fork.
+Defaults to False.

     **send_hup**
         if True, a process reload will be done by sending the SIGHUP signal.
         Defaults to False.